 From 1987 to 1999, Mr. Miller was the co-founder and president of an apparel manufacturing and screen printing business.
 The foundation of this business began during the early days of supplying some of the most iconic bars in New York City like Outback, Lucy's, Raccoon Lodge, China Club and numerous others.
 Ultimately, this lead to his supplying some of the fastest growing retail and consumer brands in the world including: Gap, Adidas, Old Navy, Polo Ralph Lauren, Levi Strauss & Co., Armani Exchange, Keith Haring's Pop Shop, Calvin Klein, Timberland, Express, The Limited and numerous others.
 This manufacturing platform enabled his company to form business partnerships with both Zoo York and the Wu-Tang Clan enabling the growth of two iconic street brands of the early 90's.

 Mr. Miller is a board member of Supreme New York® (partial sale to Carlyle Group NASDAQ: CG and subsequently full sale to VF Corporation NYSE: VFC), DTLR/Villa (sold to: JD Sports LSE: JD.L) and Stone Fire Grill.
 Former board roles include, Dave’s Killer Bread (sold to Flower Foods NYSE: FLO), Sir Kensington’s condiments (sold to Unilever NYSE:UL), Rosa Mexicano (Sold to TriSpan Partners), La Colombe (sold to Chobani Founder), Intermix LLC (sold to The Gap NYSE: GPS), All Saints Ltd. (sold to Lion Capital), Skullcandy (IPO NYSE: SKUL), Incipio® Incase ®, Lacrosse Unlimited, James Perse, and American Apparel, where he served as the Chairman of the Compensation Committee for 2005 to 2008.
 Additionally, Mr. Miller was a board advisor to FlightClub, the largest secondary market reseller of new sneakers, through its sale to GOAT, INC. and an early investor in OutdoorVoices.
-Early in Mr. Miller’s career, he was a former board member or investor in Chrome Hearts, Inc. (current advisor to Founder), board advisor to A Bathing Ape (Japan), Paper Media (publisher of Paper Magazine), and The Impossible Project (the only manufacturer of Polaroid film in the world, based in Vienna, Austria).
+Early in Mr. Miller’s career, he was a former board member and investor in Chrome Hearts, Inc. (current advisor to Founder), board advisor to A Bathing Ape (Japan), Paper Media (publisher of Paper Magazine), and The Impossible Project (the only manufacturer of Polaroid film in the world, based in Vienna, Austria).